 Students with delinquent accounts may not enter subsequent classes until outstanding balances have been paid in full.
 Students will not receive a transcript or a diploma until accounts are settled.
 Unpaid balances, for any reason, are subject to monthly service fees.

 Tuition/financial appeals are separate and different from academic appeals.
 See Academic Policies for more details.

 Notification of withdrawal or cancellation is recognized as the date the drop (withdrawal) form is received by Student Administrative Services.
-In cases where students or parents feel individual circumstances warrant exception to the reduction policy, a written appeal for review can be made to the billing coordinator in the Student Administrative Services Office.
+In cases where students or parents feel individual circumstances warrant exception to the reduction policy, a written appeal for review can be made to the associate director in the Student Administrative Services Office.

 A full reduction of departmental (course) fees is made in cases of withdrawal before classes begin.
 After classes begin, no reduction is made for departmental fees.
 A full reduction of room and board charges will be made in the case of withdrawal from the Residence Hall before classes begin.
 No room charge reduction is made after classes begin.
 Subsequent board charges will be reduced on a pro-rata basis, less a $50 administrative fee.
 The date of adjustment is the date of notification or departure from the Residence Hall, whichever is later.

 University charges for all students remain an obligation in accordance with the provisions of the reduced charges.
 Financial aid may be adjusted according to the reduction of costs.
 When outside agencies, grants, scholarships, or loans do not cover the withdrawal or credit hour reduction, the individual will be responsible for the amount due.